-Fitting of vibration dampers as standard

-to all new 66kV circuits has reduced aeolian vibration effects to an acceptable level.
+Fitting of vibration dampers as standard to all new 66kV circuits has reduced aeolian vibration effects to an acceptable level.
 A few 66kV circuits are still to be retrospectively fitted with dampers.
 Wedge connectors are universally used for conductor junctions and have proven to be very reliable.

-There are no known issues with the condition of any of the 66 kV lines currently in service although the remaining older ex-33 kV poles are scheduled for replacement by 2025 (poles shown at right in 35-39 and 40-44 age groups).
+There are no known issues with the condition of any of the 66 kV lines currently in service and there are three ex-33 kV poles on Line Road Methven that will be managed with normal condition monitoring and will be replaced as required.